woodenzen/ZK-Stats/README.md

 ## Releasing Your Plug-In

-The Archive plug-ins are distributed as folders with the extension `.The Archiveplugin`.
+The Archive plug-ins are distributed as folders with the extension `.thearchiveplugin`.
 To share your plug-in, package it in a zip file containing the plug-in folder and all associated files.

 ### Release Steps